Featured Image Credit: 9ifly

 How Did It Go?

 Overall, the rocket is 20 m (~66 ft) tall with a maximum width of 1.4 m (~4 ft).
-At take-off, it has a mass of 30 tons, and it flies from a mobile transporter-erector vehicle, rather than a fixed launch pad.
+At take-off, it has a mass of 30 tonnes, and flies from a mobile transporter-erector vehicle, rather than a fixed launch pad.

-“Kuai zhou” means “fast vessel”.
-The launch preparation only requires 6 people and can be carried out in just 24 hours.
+“Kuai zhou” means “fast vessel,” signifying that the launch preparations only require six members and can be carried out in under 24 hours.